Skip to main content

 • Conducting collaborative reviews with the product squad, including PM, engineering leads, and the wider design team

-• Writing detailed requirements with the PM.
-This task consists of a back-and-forth between designs in Figma and project management tools such as Confluence or Google spreadsheet
+• Writing detailed requirements with the PM, iterating between Figma designs and project management tools (like Confluence or Google Spreadsheets)

-• Preparing comprehensive hand-off notes for the engineering team.
-I also record walkthroughs of my design to support hand-off notes
+• Preparing comprehensive hand-off notes for the engineering team, including recorded walkthroughs of the design to support the hand-off

 Implementation: Adaptation and Quality Assurance

-After the design hand-off, I remain engaged in the process, overseeing the implementation and making necessary adjustments.
-This involves reviewing the engineering plan, performing quality control via renders or staging, and being available for design tweaks as implementation challenges arise.
+After the design hand-off, I stay engaged in the process, overseeing implementation and making necessary adjustments.
+This includes reviewing the engineering plan, performing quality control via renders or staging, and addressing any design tweaks that arise during implementation.

 Illustration showcasing the end of the second diamond of the double diamond process